avelican/boxfight-classic/README.md

 Software Automatic Mouth https://github.com/discordier/sam

-Software Automatic Mouth is reverse engnineered from proprietary software, so *technically* illegal, but also... the author attempted to contact them and got no response... so... yeah...
+Software Automatic Mouth is reverse engineered from proprietary software, so *technically* illegal, but also... the author attempted to contact them and got no response... so... yeah...

 ( If you start making millions of dollars with SAM, they might take notice ;)